The Online Will Makers team makes every effort to keep the information on-site accurate and up-to-date.

 What Is Estate Planning?

 Estate planning is the process of designating who will handle your responsibilities—such as taking care of your kids and pets—in case of your death or incapacitation, as well as who will receive your assets.
 The process of creating estate planning documents used to be complicated and expensive.
-You had to find an attorney, meet with them, discuss all the issues, create paper documents, adjust them as many times as needed, and so on.
+You had to find an attorney, meet with them, show your testamentary capacity, discuss all the issues, create paper documents, adjust them as many times as needed, and so on.

 Today all you need is will maker software to create a packet of documents that includes, but is not limited to the following: Last Will, Living Trust, Living Will, Financial Power of Attorney, and Medical Power of Attorney.
 Let’s go over what all these documents mean.